-NOTE - The colour of the solution depends on the impurities present in the solution.
+NOTE — The colour of the solution depends on the impurities present in the solution.

-C-3.3 Add 0.3 to 0.4 g of hydroxylamine hydrochloride to the solution, dissolve it and transfer the solution to a 250 ml separating funnel.
+C-3.3 Add 0.3 g to 0.4 g of hydroxylamine hydrochloride to the solution, dissolve it and transfer the solution to a 250 ml separating funnel.
 Add 25 ml of dithizone solution, shake and allow to settle.
 Run the lower layer into a second separating funnel.
 Add 15 ml of dithizone and 10 ml of carbon tetrachloride to the first funnel, shake, allow to settle and run the lower layer into the second funnel.
 Then add 5 ml of ammonia solution and 10 ml of carbon tetrachloride to the first funnel.
 Shake as before and examine the lower layer.
 If colourless or slightly green, run the lower layer into the second funnel.
 If pink, add 10 ml of dithizone solution, re-shake and run off the lower layer.
 Wash the aqueous layer with another 10 ml of carbon tetrachloride solution and, if colourless, add it to the previous combined extracts.
 Discard the aqueous layer in the first funnel.

 C-3.4 Add the wash solution (see C-2.11) to the combined extracts in the separating funnel.
 Shake and allow to settle.
 The lower layer should have a distinct pink colour and show no orange tint.
 Run the lower layer through a dry filter paper into a dry 100 ml volumetric flask.
 Extract the wash water with 10 ml of carbon tetrachloride and run it into the 100 ml volumetric flask.
 Make up to the mark with carbon tetrachloride.

-C-3.5 Measure the intensity of the pink colour immediately on the spectrophotometer at 520 nm in l cm cell using carbon tetrachloride as blank.
+C-3.5 Measure the intensity of the pink colour immediately on the spectrophotometer at 520 nm in 1 cm cell using carbon tetrachloride as blank.
 The colour, finally measured. should be pink, as tendency to an orange colour indicates the presence of oxidation products.
 The extinction at 450 nm should not be more than half of that at 520 nm.

 C-4 CALCULATION